AirshipCMS/Docs/Collections.md

 To edit an Aerostat, navigate to the List All view of the collection in which the Aerostat belongs to, then click the pencil icon at the far right of the item.
 To get to the List View of the collection, first navigate to the `Collections` page in Admin from the sidebar at the left, then click the list icon on the desired collection.
 The active tab at the top right should say `List All`.

 To save your changes, use either the `Save` button, or the `Save & Close` button.
 Use `Save` if you would just like to quickly save your changes without leaving the Edit page.
 Use the `Save & Close` button to save and return to the List All view of the collection.

-## Delete Collection
-When deleting a collection, **all** aerostats within the collection will also be deleted.
-If any of the aerostats are being referenced by a [related aerostats field](/documentation/view/datafields#user-content-related-items), they will be deleted as well.

-To delete a collection, navigate to the Modify view for the collection you would like to delete.

-At the bottom of the page, click the `Delete Collection` link.
-When prompted, click `Confirm Delete`.

-For more information about navigating to the Modify view, see the [Modify a Collection](/documentation/view/collections#user-content-modify-a-collection) section.